ryofac/chatbot-telegram-ia/README.md

 3. **Inicie o Bot**:
    - Execute o arquivo `main.py` para iniciar a comunicação do bot com a API do Telegram.

+## TODO:
+- [ ] Conseguir mandar imagens via bot para a API do Gemini
+- [ ] Deploy do backend do bot
+- [ ] Bot restrito a membros de um canal específico do Telegram
+- [ ] Mais interações